banhpete/Notes-on-Git-Github/README.md

 ### Fetching Branches
 When you fetch from the remote server keep in mind that it does not merge anything with your current branches.
 It changes your tracking branch however.

-## Bashrc
+## Bashrc & Bash_Profile
 This file runs automatically anytime a Git Bash Windows opens.
 We can add code to this file by writing in the promopt "nano .bashrc" to run scripts and modify our Git Bash Window.

+The difference between these two can be found here: https://medium.com/@kingnand.90/what-is-the-difference-between-bash-profile-and-bashrc-d4c902ac7308.
+However the point is, these two files are run when the Git Bash Window is opened.
+To avoid worrying about which is being used, we have the bash_profile call out bashrc, see https://medium.com/@abhinavkorpal/bash-profile-vs-bashrc-c52534a787d3.

 ## Additional Important Commands in Git
 Somse useful commands to remember in Git is: